Embracing New Beginnings in September

 Sonia’s Chilly Challenge: A Cold Water Swim

 Meanwhile, Sonia took on her chilliest challenge yet with a bracing dip at Vobster Quay.
 Cold water swimming is not for the faint-hearted, but Sonia proved once again that she’s game for anything in the name of "Challenge Sonia."
+Her bravery inspires many to step out of their comfort zones.

 Finding Balance: My Experience at Thrive Pilates